garycourt/JSV/README.md

 JSV provides an API for extending available schemas, adding new attributes and validation to currently existing schemas, and creating whole new Environments with unique behaviors.
 In fact, in the [eat-your-own-dog-food](http://en.wikipedia.org/wiki/Eating_your_own_dog_food) approach, all the default JSON Schema environments available are implemented using this API.
-You can find instructions and details on how this works in *&lt;insert file path here&gt;*.
+Details and instruction on this feature will be provided at a later date.

 ## Unit Tests